Xingtao/FFdynamic/pluginExample/README.md

 ```

 So, the rule of thumb:
-* defines derived DavOption class for component level options; like: DavOptionInputUrl for all demuxer
+* defines derived DavOption class for component level options; such as: DavOptionInputUrl for all demuxer
 * use AVDictionary for implementation level options.

 #### Register an dynamic event

-We could register dynamic event to change the paramters settings during running.
+We could register dynamic event to change the parameters settings during running.
-This is an example that we register an run time event that would change Dehaze's FogFacotr during process.
+This is an example that we register an run time event, change 'FogFactor', send according request would change Dehaze's FogFacotr during process.

 ``` c++
     std::function<int (const FogFactorChangeEvent &)> f =